 Different disciplines adopt different standards for citations and references.
 Moreover, almost every professional publication enforces its own variation on the standard styles.
 The most widely used styles include:

-- APA - Used in psychology, education, and other social sciences.
+- APA - (American Psychological Association) Used in psychology, education, and other social sciences.
+APA Quick Citation Guide

-- MLA - Used in literature, arts, and humanities.
+- MLA - (Modern Language Association) Used in literature, arts, and humanities.
+MLA Quick Citation Guide

 This course uses the APA style documented at the Purdue Online Writing Lab.
 Recognizing that many variations of APA style are in use, we do not enforce the Purdue style strictly.
 However, we do expect two things: